-ACRYLITE® extruded (FF) absorbs water in high relative humidities, leading to expansion.
+ACRYLITE® extruded absorbs water in high relative humidities, leading to expansion.
 At relative humidities of 100%, 80%, and 60%, respective dimensional changes are 0.5%, 0.3% and 0.2%.
 A temperature and/or humidity difference on opposite sides of a sheet may cause slight bowing toward the higher value.
-As the differential lessens, the sheet resumes its original position
+As the differential lessens, the sheet resumes its original position movement = 0.38 in. x 1.4 0.53 in.

-Dark-tinted ACRYLITE® extruded (FF) sheets (bronzes. grays excluding whites and ivories) with light transmission less than 60% and facing the south or southwest expand more than colorless sheet due to solar energy absorption.
+Dark-tinted ACRYLITE® extruded sheets (bronzes and grays) with light transmission less than 60% and facing the south or southwest expand more than colorless sheet due to solar energy absorption.
 Movement of these panels is about 1.4 times that of colorless or lightly tinted sheet.
 For 96" (8 feet) of 131-2 Bronze (29% light transmission), it would be: